 We need our thoughts and memories because they are helpful tools.

-The problem is that we are too attached to them so much so that we can’t look at anything without them.
+The problem is that we are too attached to them that we can’t look at anything without them.

 Isn’t this slavery?
 Isn’t this bondage?